 The roads we traveled were some of the most crooked I’ve ever seen – reminiscent of the coastal road from San Francisco to Stinson Beach in Marin County, but longer and sharper with many more twists and turns!
 The higher we climbed the greener the terrain became as we passed by coffee, banana, and sugarcane plantations, thick untamed jungle vegetation, cows, and horse farms.
 It was beautiful!

 As we passed different towns distinct odors permeated the bus.
 A few of the towns reeked of marijuana and some smelled like smoke from cooking and odors of unfamiliar herbs and plants.
 Colombian music played during the entire road trip – something that usually drives me crazy but it wasn’t too loud or obnoxious.
 To improve my Spanish, I tried focusing on the words being sung.
-In the past, our route was popular with Colombian FARC rebels.
+In the past, the route we followed through the Andes was popular with Colombian FARC rebels.

 We stopped for lunch at a small out-of-the-way roadside café.
 The family running the restaurant lived in part of the building and offered travelers a quick meal of chicken or fish, rice, and vegetables.

 Parts of the road to San Agustín weren’t paved and the driver had to maneuver loose gravel and large potholes.
 There was heavy traffic on the rough road – pedestrians, horses, motorcycles, buses, cattle, people, and cars.
 That part of the trip was extremely dusty, and the bumpy motion of the bus was how I imagined being inside a washing machine would feel!
 There was no way to read, write, or take photos.
 The fact that some locals were sleeping was amazing.
 Sharp turns forced passengers to cling tightly to their chairs – no seat belts.